-A SNF where your spouse is living at the time you leave

-the hospital

-What you must pay when you get Services that are covered for you these services Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," see Chapter You pay: 12 of this booklet.
-Skilled nursing facilities are sometimes \$0 per day for days 1-20called "SNFs.")
-Covered services include but are not limited to: \$160 per day for days 21 - 62Semiprivate room (or a private room if medically \$0 per day for days 63 - 100necessary) Meals, including special diets (requires prior authorization/approval Skilled nursing services in advance to be covered) Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the You are covered up to 100 days each body, such as blood clotting factors.) benefit period.
-A benefit period begins Blood - including storage and administration.
-Coverage of the day you go into a SNF.
-The benefit whole blood, packed red cells and all other components period ends when you haven't received begins with the first pint of blood that you need. any inpatient hospital or skilled care in a Medical and surgical supplies ordinarily provided by SNFs SNF for 60 days in a row.
-If you go into Laboratory tests ordinarily provided by SNFs a hospital or a skilled nursing facility X-rays and other radiology services ordinarily provided by after one benefit period has ended, a SNFs new benefit period begins.
-There is no Use of appliances such as wheelchairs ordinarily provided limit to the number of benefit periods. by SNFs No inpatient hospital days are required Physician/Practitioner services prior to SNF admission.
+Skilled nursing facility (SNF) care

+(For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
+Skilled nursing facilities are sometimes called "SNFs.")

+Covered services include but are not limited to:

+- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
+Coverage of whole blood, packed red cells and all other components begins with the first pint of blood that you need. - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services

 Generally, you will get your SNF care from network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.

-A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility
+- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) - A SNF where your spouse is living at the time you leave the hospital

+\$0 per day for days 1-20

+\$135 per day for days 21 - 100

+(requires prior authorization/approval in advance to be covered)

+You are covered up to 100 days each benefit period.
+A benefit period begins the day you go into a SNF.
+The benefit period ends when you haven't received any inpatient hospital or skilled care in a SNF for 60 days in a row.
+If you go into a hospital or a skilled nursing facility after one benefit period has ended, a new benefit period begins.
+There is no limit to the number of benefit periods.

+No inpatient hospital days are required prior to SNF admission.